KayLerch/alexa-skills-kit-tester-java/README.md

 # Alexa Skills Kit Testing Framework

 This framework lets you script and execute complex conversations with your Alexa skills.
-Scripts are expressed in either Java-Code or XML and can be used to automate functional tests or to drive test-driven development of Alexa skills.
+Scripts are expressed in either Java-Code or XML and can be used to automate functional tests or to perform test-driven development of Alexa skills.

 ### Alexa-Client